trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --logging.verbose=true
     ```

-Set to `true` to log detailed RPC requests.
+Indicate whether to log detailed RPC requests.

 The default is `false`.